Now more than ever, people need to laugh. Just look around, and you see overstressed, overworked people.

 - gives you a new sense of shared purpose and direction

-- take yourself lightly
+- teaches you to take yourself lightly

-- have fun at work
+- creates more fun at work

 Once Compelled to use humor, most people look for tricks, techniques or programs that will add fun to their work.
-When I am a motivational speaker at meetings I tell people humor isn't a program, it's a perspective.
+When I am a motivational speaker at meetings, I tell people humor isn't a program, it's a perspective.
 So forget about being funny and just have fun.

 Laughter is a welcome distraction.
 If we can't let go of our work completly at least we can find ways to divert our attention.
 Have fun at work while at the same time experience great mental, physical and social benefits.
 Boost your wellness instantly with levity.

 A good laugh inspires hope and makes you feel grounded and in control.